 - (e) Approximately 55% of Danish guaranteed life insurance market.
 These contracts have discretionary participation features and meet the characteristics of IFRS 17 paragraphs B67-B68 whereby (a) the contracts share the return of the same specified pool of underlying items; and (b) their cash flows substantially affect or are affected by cash flows to policyholders of other contracts.
 Contracts are grouped so that the technical interest rate used for calculating benefits varies by no more than 1 percentage point across all contracts within the group.
 Any one group thus comprises contracts issued over several years, but which are homogenous with regards to the assumptions used for calculations.
 The company's risk margin is limited to five to ten percent of the extra profit produced by the pool of assets.
 These contracts are expected to qualify for the VFA.
 Danish life insurers will anticipate the same result regardless of whether or not they divide their groups into annual cohorts (this means that they may be eligible for the optional disapplication of the cohorts as per paragraph BC138).
-It is the group rather than the date of inception which determines results. - 53 EFRAG was also informed about German life contracts with participating features with similar characteristics in Germany.
-EFRAG understands that the application of annual cohorts to these contracts is in general not causing concern in that jurisdiction.
-These contracts have similarities with the French contracts described above.
-They generally include a minimum interest rate guarantee as well as a profit share which depends on the returns of the insurance undertakings.
-The yearly profit share is generally not immediately attributed to each individual policyholder.
-Instead, a collective profit-sharing mechanism is established before an attribution over time of the profit share to individual policyholders.
-Such German contracts must return to the policyholders at least 90% of the investment profits and the technical result calculated under German GAAP.
-However, the entity may exercise discretion and return to policyholders' additional amounts beyond the 90% threshold.
-EFRAG understands that German entities do not anticipate applying paragraph BC138 or BC139G.
-Approximately all life and health insurance liabilities relate to these types of contracts which represents 50 to 67% of all insurance liabilities.
-Furthermore, approximately 12% of general insurance contracts are subject to B67-B71 of IFRS 17. - 54 EFRAG was informed about the following characteristics of such mutualised contracts (this description would cover all the above except the Spanish contracts): - (a) different generations of policyholders participate to the returns of a common underlying pool of assets; - (b) as a consequence, newly issued contracts join the existing population of beneficiaries of the total returns from the pool, so that the mutualisation mechanism lasts more than 1 year; - (c) the sharing of the risks among all policyholders relates to financial risk and, in some circumstances, also insurance risk, and the financial risk accounts for substantially the entire variability of the cash flows of the insurance contracts;
+It is the group rather than the date of inception which determines results. - 53 EFRAG was informed about the following characteristics of such mutualised contracts (this description would cover all the above except the Spanish contracts): - (a) different generations of policyholders participate to the returns of a common underlying pool of assets; - (b) as a consequence, newly issued contracts join the existing population of beneficiaries of the total returns from the pool, so that the mutualisation mechanism lasts more than 1 year; - (c) the sharing of the risks among all policyholders relates to financial risk and, in some circumstances, also insurance risk, and the financial risk accounts for substantially the entire variability of the cash flows of the insurance contracts; - (d) taking into account the inter-generational mutualisation model, in substance there is no single onerous contract until the group as a whole is onerous; - (e) in most cases in many jurisdictions these contracts are eligible to apply the variable fee approach (VFA); and

-&lt;sup>7 This information was accumulated during the due process for EFRAG's comment letter on the proposed amendments to IFRS 17 issued in September 2019.
+&lt;sup>6 This information was accumulated during the due process for EFRAG's comment letter on the proposed amendments to IFRS 17 issued in September 2019.